Multi-Step Inference for Reasoning Over Paragraphs: Experiments

 \subsection{Settings}

 \paragraph{Data} We use the 10,924 questions as our training set, and 1,688 questions as dev set and 1,710 questions as test set, where each question has only one answer, which is a span from either the situation or the question.
 Table~\ref{dataset} shows the statistics on the ROPES benchmark.
-Due to the severe bias on question types in dev and test (seen in Section~\ref{bias}), we additionally set up an experiment using the dev set as an in-domain test set, by partitioning the training set into train (9,824 questions) and train-dev (1,100 questions). \paragraph{Training} Following the settings of prior work \cite{lin2019reasoning}, we fine-tune the \textsc{RoBERTa-large} pre-trained transformer.
-The hidden sizes of all layers are set to 1024, and the number of heads on multi-step attentions is 8.
-All systems are trained in 1e-5 learning rate with 0.1 weight decay.
-We use the SGD training method with the batch size 8 and the Adam optimizer \cite{KingmaB14}. \paragraph{Metrics} Though ROPES was released using both exact match (EM) and F1 as metrics, we only report EM here, as F1 has been shown to correlate poorly with human judgments on ROPES~\cite{chen-etal-2019-evaluating}.
+Due to the severe distributional shift between dev and test (described in Section~\ref{bias}), we additionally set up an experiment using the dev set as an in-domain test set, by partitioning the training set into train (9,824 questions) and train-dev (1,100 questions). \paragraph{Training} Following the settings of prior work \cite{lin2019reasoning}, we fine-tune the \textsc{RoBERTa-large} pre-trained transformer.
+The hidden sizes of all layers are set to 1024 which is the same to the output dimension of \textsc{RoBERTa-large}, and the number of heads on multi-step attentions is 8.
+All the models share the same hyperparameters that are shown in Table \ref{hyper}.\footnote{The hyperparamters are manually tuned according to the performance on dev dataset.}

+\paragraph{Metrics} Though ROPES was released using both exact match (EM) and F1 as metrics, we only report EM here, as F1 has been shown to correlate poorly with human judgments on ROPES~\cite{chen-etal-2019-evaluating}.
 F1 assumes that answers that share many overlapping words are likely similar; while this is largely true on SQuAD~\cite{rajpurkar2016squad}, where this particular F1 score was introduced, it is not true on ROPES, where things like \emph{Village A} and \emph{Village B} are both plausible answers to a question.
 All the systems are trained in three runs with different random seeds, and we post the average performance over the three runs.